SketchUp Tags Batch Exporter -> DAE (Collada)

 if export_dir.nil?

-puts "Export directory selection was canceled.
-Exiting script."
+puts "Export directory selection canceled.
+Exiting."

 return